ohughes16/stock-analysis/README.md

 ## Summary
 ### What are the advantages or disadvantages of refactoring code?
+The refactored code runs through the spreadsheet of the 12 tickers 12 times faster than the original VBA script.
+As the number of tickers that need to be analyzed increase, the speed of the code would remain much faster than the original VBA script.
+The disadvantage to the refactoring of this code is that the tickers must be in order for the macro to run correctly.
+If the tickers were not incremental, the values would be indexed in the array incorrectly.
 ### How do these pros and cons apply to refactoring the original VBA script?
+The benefit to the original VBA script is that the tickers do not have to be sequential for the outcome to remain to be correct.
+Since you're running through the entire sheet looking for each ticker individually, you are able to look through ticker data that is out of order.
+The disadvantage of the nested for loop is that as the number of tickers increases, the for loop has to run through the entire spreadsheet that many  more times.